 \subsection{Quantum analogues}

 As in the classical case, the quantum search algorithms look for a marked element in a finite set $X$, where a data structure $d$ is maintained during the algorithm.
 Let $X_d$ be the set of items along with their associated data, that is $X_d=\{(x,d(x)):x\in X\}$.
-For simplicity we suppose that $\bar 0\in X$ and that $d(\bar 0)=\bar 0$.
+For convenience we suppose that $\bar 0\in X$ and that $d(\bar 0)=\bar 0$.

-The quantum walks of Ambainis and Szegedy, and also ours, may be thought of as a walk on {\em edges\/} of the original Markov chain, rather than its vertices.
-Thus, that state space is a linear subspace of the vector space~$\aitch = \complex^{X \times X}$, or~$\aitch_d = \complex^{X _d\times X_d} $ when we also include the data structure.
-For the sake of elegance in the mathematical analyses, our data structure keeps the data for both vertices of an edge, whereas in previous works the data was kept alternately only for one of them.
-There is a natural isomorphism $\ket{\psi}\mapsto \ket{\psi}_d$ between $\aitch$ and $\aitch_d$, where on basis states $\ket{x}_d=\ket{x,d(x)}$.
-This isomorphism maps a unitary operation $U$ on $\aitch$ into $U_d$ on $\aitch_d$ defined by $U_d\ket{\psi}_d=(U\ket\psi)_d$.
+The quantum walks due to Ambainis and Szegedy, as in our work, may be thought of as walks on {\em edges\/} of the original Markov chain, rather than its vertices.
+Thus, the associated state space is a linear subspace of the vector space~$\aitch = \complex^{X \times X}$, or~$\aitch_d = \complex^{X _d\times X_d} $ when we also include the data structure.
+For the sake of elegance in the mathematical analyses, our data structure keeps the data for both vertices of an edge, whereas in previous works the data was kept only for one of them.